 Best Overall: Mercer Culinary Millennia Wide Wavy Edge Bread Knife

-What We Like: Affordable, clean slices, comfortable grip
+What We Love: Affordable, clean slices, comfortable grip

-What We Don't Like: Hard to cut thin slices
+What We Don't Love: Hard to cut thin slices

 Blade Length: 10.5 inches | Handle Material: Santoprene and polypropylene | Blade Material: High-carbon steel